deanbirnie/TimeLogger/README.md

 Once you've completed the installation instructions, you can run the script from WSL:

-First download the time report from TimeTagger or create a CSV file according the the CSV example in the repo.
+First download the time report from TimeTagger or create a CSV file according to the CSV example in the repo.

 Then right click on the file in Windows File Explorer wherever it was downloaded to.
 Select "Copy as path".